 Some drivers have the misconception that the right of way in the United States is a fundamental and protected right.
 They think of right-of-way laws like the right to freedom of speech.
-They conclude that if they get in an accident where they had the right of way, they will not be held responsible.
+In the eyes of these drivers, if they get in an accident where they had the right of way, they will not be held responsible.
 This thinking is not only untrue, but hazardous to others.
 It fails to include any defensive driving practices.

-To illustrate this, let’s pretend a driver is heading down the road at 35 miles an hour when a pedestrian begins jaywalking in front of them.
+Let’s pretend a driver is heading down the road at 35 miles an hour.
+A pedestrian begins jaywalking in front of them.
 Since there is no crosswalk, the driver concludes that vehicles in the roadway have the right of way.
 Feeling perfectly justified, the driver pushes on the gas and plows into the pedestrian.
 Our fictional driver will be unpleasantly surprised when he gets ticketed and faces charges for causing an accident that he could have reasonably avoided with basic defensive driving practices.

 In other words, the concept of the right of way is really a set of rules designed to help traffic flow smoothly in virtually any situation.
 These rules are sometimes self-explanatory (pedestrians should not walk on the freeway) but can sometimes be confusing (who goes first at a 4-way stop?).
 In this comprehensive guide, we’re going to cover just about every scenario you’ll encounter on the road.